deepakr-28/simply-jekyll/about.md

 I read philosophy, product development, and a whole lot of non-fiction.
 I love indie music and psychedelic rock, and I like to brag about how I knew Tame Impala before their Currents album dropped.
 Lonerism is probably my favorite album.

-I've transitioned from building AI tools in Python to doing Data Science in a Start-Up which has over 20 million active users now.
+I've transitioned from building AI tools in Python to doing Data Science in a Start-Up which has over 20 million users now.
 Currently, I work with tools on the Cloud and do Data Engineering to support my existence.

 [[Github::https://github.com/guyandtheworld]] [[LinkedIn::https://www.linkedin.com/in/guyandtheworld/]] [[Twitter::https://twitter.com/guyandtheworld]]